October Railway: Description

 The main course of the October Railway follows the historical Nikolayevskaya railway.

-A smaller section follows the Vishera - Bourgas route.
+A smaller section follows the Malaya Vishera - Burga route.

 The modern October line runs north to south from Murmansk to Moscow (over 2 thousand km), with more than 900 km located beyond the Arctic Circle.
 In the transport system of the North-West region of Russia, the railroad accounted for 75% of freight traffic and 40% of passenger traffic.
 For 2009, the number of employees of the October Railway was 69,781 people.
 For 2010, the structure of the road includes 655 stations, 31 locomotive and motor-car depots (including repair, operational and turnover depots), 24 car depots (including repair and maintenance depots), 39 track distances, 23 signaling distances, centralization, interlocking and communications, 13 electrification and power supply distances, 11 distances of civil structures, water supply and sanitation, 3 cargo handling distances.